nccgroup/wstalker/README.md

 ## Compile or Download WStalker

 To use it, you can compile your own binaries from the source code by running `./build.sh`.
-You can also download a set of binaries that were already ready for you [from here](https://github.com/nccgroup/wstalker/releases/).
+You can also download a set of binaries that were already compiled for you [from here](https://github.com/nccgroup/wstalker/releases/).

 ## Running WStalker

-Once you have the binary, it is executed without any additional parameter.
+Once you have the binary, it can be executed without any additional parameter.
 In Windows, it can be executed by double clicking the EXE file.

 ```
 $ ./wstalker